smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

-However, technical support personnel may gain additional diagnostic information about a failing Operator Replay job if the Operator Replay Configuration parameter for Script job debug logging had previously been set to \"Y\" (= yes).
+However, technical support personnel may gain additional diagnostic information about a failing Operator Replay job if the Operator Replay Configuration parameter for Script job debug logging had previously been set to "Y" (= yes).
 In this case, function key \<**F17**\> from the Operator Replay Configuration display may be used to view the debug log file content.
-This log file can only be understood with knowledge of the source code of SMA\'s IBM i LSAM Operator Replay execution program.
+This log file can only be understood with knowledge of the source code of SMA's IBM i LSAM Operator Replay execution program.

 ### How Operator Replay Selects Virtual Devices Per Mode

-In Mode 1 the script driver program simply initiates a connection request to the system\'s Telnet port number using the IP address registered in the Operator Replay Configuration data.
+In Mode 1 the script driver program simply initiates a connection request to the system's Telnet port number using the IP address registered in the Operator Replay Configuration data.
 Then it assumes that the IBM i operating system will select or create a virtual display device and assign that device as if it were the end point for the connection to the Telnet server.

-In Mode 2 the script driver program starts the same way as Mode 1 by initiating a connection request to the system\'s Telnet port number using the IP address registered in the Operator Replay Configuration data.
+In Mode 2 the script driver program starts the same way as Mode 1 by initiating a connection request to the system's Telnet port number using the IP address registered in the Operator Replay Configuration data.
 But Mode 2 requires that the SMA LSAM Telnet Exit Program be activated, so that the device name designated in the Operator Replay